The Endless Battle

 Just because goal-directed design is conceptually simple, that doesn’t mean it’s easy.

-It’s actually very hard to learn about the inner workings of someone else’s mind.
+Learning the inner workings of someone else’s mind can be very difficult.
 Programming is easy by comparison, as is usability testing, and I suspect that is one reason why prototype-and-test is making such a powerful comeback.

 Yes.
 Sad, but true.
 After many years licking its wounds on the sidelines, prototype-and-test is in remission and gaining currency around the world.
 Designers now have more powerful tools to create their own prototypes, and a trendy new name has emerged, “design thinking.”

-Because with this method designers can create their own prototypes, there is a frisson of generative effort, and testing prototypes in front of users seems a lot like being user-centered.
+Using this method designers can create their own prototypes, so there is a frisson of generative effort, and testing prototypes in front of users seems a lot like being user-centered.
 Unfortunately, the whole notion of learning about, understanding, and analyzing the user has been reduced to a few platitudes and maybe a poster on the wall.
 It becomes a designer-centered process instead.

 Prototype-and-test is very ego gratifying because it always keeps the designer in command.
 It puts the emphasis on the designer’s experimentation rather than on the user’s needs.
 User testing always yields some morsels for improvement, so everyone inside the building feels like a winner.
 Management likes it because it never rocks the boat.
 Developers like it because it rarely requires big changes.
 You can think of prototype-and-test as institutionalized, professional, sanctioned “faster-horsing.”